Hierarchies among genuine multipartite entangling capabilities of quantum gates: Introduction

-In this work, we deviate from the traditional analysis of determining entangling power of a given quantum gate in two ways -- firstly, we change the set of input product states on which the optimization has to be performed to generate entanglement via quantum gates; secondly, the quantification of entanglement created in this process is also considered differently than how it was studied earlier in the literature.
-In particular, we first take various classes of separable states, referred to as ``\(k\)-separable states" for different values of $k$, as the input states \cite{blasone2008}.
-For example, in the case of three parties, we optimize over a set of \(3\)-separable states representing fully separable states having vanishing genuine and bipartite entanglement \cite{Durvidal2002, blasone2008} as well as a set of biseparable states which possess nonvanishing bipartite entanglement in some bipartitions, called as \(2\)-separable states.
-Notice that according to our definition, the set of \(2\)-separable states does not contain the set of \(3\)-separable states.
-Secondly, we determine the entangling power of a given unitary operator by the maximum amount of genuine multipartite entanglement it can create as measured by the generalized geometric measure (GGM) \cite{wei2003, aditi2010} where the maximization is performed over the set of \(k\)-separable inputs.
-We refer to it as {\it genuine multipartite entangling capability} of the operator.
+\adi{In this work, we depart from the traditional analysis of entangling power in two ways -- first, by altering the set of input product states for optimization, and second, by considering the multipartite entanglement measure for assessing the entanglement content of the output states, obtained after the action of unitary operators under consideration.
+Specifically, we consider different classes of ``\(k\)-separable pure states" \cite{blasone2008} for different values of \(k\) as the input states -- for three parties, \(3\)-separable (fully separable) and \(2\)-separable (biseparable) pure states -- ensuring biseparable states exclude fully separable ones.
+Precisely, in this multipartite setup, the entangling power of a fixed unitary operator is defined as the maximum genuine multipartite entanglement (GME), measured via the generalized geometric measure (GGM) \cite{wei2003, aditi2010}, generated through a unitary operator from the chosen \(k\)-separable pure inputs, termed as the operator’s {\it genuine multipartite entangling power} (see Fig.~\ref{fig:schematic} for schematic diagram).}